-The Bible consists of many books, of varying genres, written, rewritten, and amended by different people living in different contexts at different points in history.
-It speaks of love, justice and peace – and yet seems to condone, even encourage, capital punishment, misogyny, homophobia, blind nationalism and a host of other evils.
-So how can it be authoritative?
+The Bible consists of many books of varying genres, written and re-written by different people living in different contexts at different points in history.
+It speaks of love, justice and peace – and yet seems to condone, even encourage at times, horrors such as capital punishment, misogyny, homophobia, jingoism and a host of other evils.
+So, how can it be authoritative?
 Can we recognise its diversity and questionable morality, and yet continue to give it a central place in Christian discussion and devotion?
 Or must we either try to ignore the difficult parts and pretend the rest speaks uniformly of whatever suits us, or dispense with the whole book and consider it nothing more than an interesting artefact?

-Susannah Rudge is a former member of SCM's General Council.
+Written by Susannah Rudge.
+Susannah is a former member of SCM's General Council.

 You can download this article as a PDF here: